saleor/saleor-docs/docs/dashboard-discounts.md

 #### 9. Choose the Dates

-Leave the start date blank in [[Active Dates]] if you want the offer to start immediately.
+Leave the start date blank in [[Active&nbsp;Dates]] if you want the offer to start immediately.
 Similarly, leave the end date blank if the voucher will remain valid indefinitely.
 If the offer is for a specific time, input the start and/or end dates and times.

 ### Editing and Revoming Vouchers